-Tiramisu, is one of my favorite desserts to share with friends and family.
-It travels well so if you are looking for something to take to friends and family this will do the trick.
+This Tiramisu travels well so if you are looking for something to take to friends and family this will do the trick.

 Background: Tiramisu (Italian: Tiramisù; Venetian: Tiramesù ” [tirameˈsu]) is one of the most popular Italian cakes.
 It is made of savoiardi (otherwise known as lady finger biscuits) dipped in espresso or rum, layered with a whipped mixture of egg yolks, mascarpone, and sugar, and topped with cocoa.

-FUN Note: Tirare in Italian means to Pull or Pick, mi means me, and su means up.
+Fun Note: Tirare in Italian means to Pull or Pick, mi means me, and su means up.
 Tiramisu literally means “pick me up”.
 It has coffee in between the layers and is a nice pick me up or what we say digestivo dopo la cena (digestive after dinner).

-Also, I love to serve this with a “dessert” wine called brachetto.
 A brachetto is a slightly sweet sparkling wine that is similar to Lambrusco and is sometimes called the a light red equivalent of Moscato d’Asti.
 The brachetto that I always serve is Banfi Rosa Regale and it is amazing so try it out!

 1 Pound(s) And 2 Oz of Mascarpone Cheese